GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 ### Lesson #3: measures!

 At the beginning of this post I described productivity as a pseudo-scientific approach to everyday life.
 As for any scientific discipline, it is necessary to define measures.
-Newport touches on measures in the chapter dedicated to *rule #1* as part of the dispensed advices to help the reader adopt a "deep routine". <br>
+Newport touches on measures in the chapter dedicated to *rule #1* as part of the dispensed advices that should help the reader in implementing a "deep routine". <br>
-The ideas discussed in this section build upon the book *[the 4 disciplines of execution](https://www.franklincovey.com/the-4-disciplines.html)*.
+The ideas discussed in this section build upon the book *[the 4 disciplines of execution](https://www.franklincovey.com/the-4-disciplines.html)*(4DX).
 As the title anticipates, the authors (Chris McChesney, Jim Huling, and Sean Covey) propose 4 "disciplines" to guide companies from the "what" to the "how".

 > It’s often straightforward to identify a strategy needed to achieve a goal, but what traps up companies is figuring out how to execute the strategy once identified.

-Although the book is meant for the business world Newport manages to project it into the individuals' routine dimension through the lenses of personal work habits.
+Although the book is meant for the business world Newport applies it to the realm of individual work planning.
 Just like many companies, Newport argues, we often find ourselves lost into the 'how', once we've identified the 'what'.
 He then proceeds to summarize the four disciplines, drawing connections to deep work practices and tailoring them to meet the readers' interests.

 I am probably going to disappoint you now as I'm not going to discuss these 4 disciplines with you.
-However, there is one concept that emerges from this business-minded methodology which I find worth contemplating with you, and that is the idea of *measures*.
+However, there is one concept that emerges from this business-minded methodology which I find worth contemplating with you, and that, as you might have guessed, is the idea of *measures*.

-Second only to establishing priorities, that of identifying the right measures to track your progress is a fundamental step towards accomplishing your goals (be them to gain new clients, or simply to lose some weight).
+Second only to establishing priorities, that of identifying the right measures to track your progress is a fundamental step towards accomplishing your goals (be them to increase your customer satisfaction, or simply to lose some weight).
 As the authors of 'the 4 disciplines' claim, the problem with measures is that <ins>people usually use the wrong ones</ins>.
 In this perspective, they make a useful distinction between what they call *lag* and *lead* measures. <br>
-They call **lag measures** those that describe your ultimate goal: carrying on the examples above, we could identify as lag measures the number of clients gained in the first case and the amount of kg lost in the second one. <br>
+They call **lag measures** those that describe your ultimate goal: carrying on the examples above, we could identify as lag measures your customer satisfaction scores in the first case and the kgs lost in the second one. <br>
 On the other hand, **lead measures** are meant to keep track of the progress towards the goal by measuring "the new behaviors that will drive success on the lag measures".
-In the business goal case again, we could use as a lead measure the number of calls to the clients per day, while in our personal goal case, we could adopt as lead measure the number of weekly workouts.
+In the business goal case again, we could use as a lead measure the number of customers who receive free samples (assuming giving free sample makes sense), while in our personal goal case, we could adopt as lead measure the number of weekly workouts.

 These are trivial (and non binding) examples, which hopefully help you understand the underlying concept.
-Simply put, the idea is that improving lead measures should seem straightforward, and as the numbers on the lead measures increase your lag measures will likely improve as well, rescuing you from the trap of the 'what'.
+In a nutshell, lead measures bridge the gap between the "what" and the "how", as you can expect your lag measures to eventually improve as you act on the lead measures.

 > Lead measures turn your attention to improving the behaviors you directly control in the near future that will then have a positive impact on your long-term goals.

-Now, Newport proceeds to cast the method into the deep work framework, by suggesting lead measures to track the progress towards a more focused lifestyle.
-But not finding particularly insightful the specific suggestion, I wouldn't dwell on the details ...
-Just find measures that have an influence in your day-to-day behavior.
+Now, Newport proceeds to present a couple of tricks suggested by the authors of 4DX to help drive your engagement towards the goal.<br>
+The first one is to *keep a compelling scoreboard*: as the authors explain, "people play differently when they’re keeping score"; the idea is to keep track of the progress on the lead measures publicly in order to naturally activate a sense of competition that keeps the team focused on these measures.
+To adapt the idea to his deep work setting, Newport scoreboard in the office.
+I tried, and for me it was not the competition but the being held accountable for it.

 To finish up the measures topic we also need a public expression of our commitment !